Mohsin Naqvi: Chairman of the Pakistan Cricket Board

-On January 22, 2024, caretaker Prime Minister Anwaar ul Haq Kakar appointed Mohsin Naqvi to the governing board of the Pakistan Cricket Board (PCB).
+On 22 January 2024, caretaker Prime Minister Anwaar ul Haq Kakar appointed Mohsin Naqvi to the governing board of the Pakistan Cricket Board (PCB).
 While still serving as the caretaker Chief Minister of Punjab, Naqvi was elected unopposed as the 37th chairman of the PCB on February 6 for a three-year term.
 His appointment, which came shortly before the 2024 Pakistan Super League and the general election, was met with criticism from some quarters regarding his limited experience in cricket administration.

 In March 2024, the National Cricket Selection Committee was reorganized under Naqvi's chairmanship.
 The previous structure, led by a single individual, was replaced by a seven-member committee in which each member holds equal voting authority.
 During Naqvi's tenure, the performance of the Pakistan national cricket team has declined and has faced public and political scrutiny.
 One of his decision that attracted criticism was the reinstatement of Babar Azam as the captain for limited-overs cricket.

 Following Pakistan's early exit from the 2024 ICC Men's T20 World Cup, which included losses to the USA and India, Naqvi stated that the team required "major surgery."
 The performance led to widespread criticism of the PCB's management.
-Criticism intensified following a series defeat against Bangladesh in August-September 2024.
+Criticism intensified following a series defeat against Bangladesh in August–September 2024.
 The outcome prompted members of both the National Assembly and the Senate to call for Naqvi's resignation as PCB chairman.
 During parliamentary sessions, lawmakers also criticized his performance as Interior Minister and made allegations of corruption related to sports and immigration.

 President of the Asian Cricket Council

 In April 2025, Naqvi took charge as the President of the Asian Cricket Council.

-During the 2025 Asia Cup final, the Indian team refused to take part in the trophy presentation ceremony following their five-wicket win over Pakistan, declining to receive the trophy from Naqvi.
-The presentation was delayed for over an hour before being cancelled, and the trophy and medals were removed from the venue.
-BCCI secretary Devajit Saikia stated, “We have decided not to take the Asia Cup trophy from the ACC chairman, who happens to be one of the main political leaders of Pakistan,” adding, “That does not mean that the gentleman will take away the trophy along with the medals,” describing the situation as “very unfortunate” and confirming that India would register a formal protest.
+After the 2025 Asia Cup final, the Indian team refused to receive the trophy from Naqvi.
+The presentation ceremony was cancelled, and the trophy and medals were removed from the venue.
+BCCI secretary Devajit Saikia stated, "We have decided not to take the Asia Cup trophy from the ACC chairman, who happens to be one of the main political leaders of Pakistan," adding, "that does not mean that the gentleman will take away the trophy along with the medals," describing the situation as "unfortunate".
+Naqvi stated, "Let me make it absolutely clear: I have done nothing wrong....As ACC President, I was ready to hand over the trophy that very day and I am still ready now.
+If they truly want it, they are welcome to come to the ACC office and collect it from me."